 Alazne puts her hand on mine, and strokes it.
-Her warmth relaxes me as if she were singing to a wild beast to which she was singing.
+Her warmth relaxes me as if I were a wild beast to which she was singing.

 “I shouldn’t have mentioned that,” she says softly.
 “Obviously it was going to bother you.”

-“I am a bit out of shape in controlling my anger,” I admit.
+“I am a bit out of shape in controlling my anger.”